 Meet the latest nominees for the Press-Citizen's Student of the Week

-The Iowa City Press-Citizen Student of the Week is back for another round of voting.
+The end of the school year is quickly approaching, but the Iowa City Press-Citizen is back again with another Student of the Week poll.

 Each week, Johnson County high school principals and faculty are asked to nominate students who excel in and out of the classroom.

-The public can vote at press-citizen.com through noon on Sunday, May 12.
-The winner will be announced on Monday, May 13.
+The public can vote at press-citizen.com until 5 p.m. on Thursday, May 16.
+The winner will be announced on Friday, May 17.
 An accompanying story will be published in the Press-Citizen.

 Students from public and private high schools in Johnson County are eligible to participate.

-The last Student of the Week was Grace Kirschling, a senior from Iowa City High School.
+The last Student of the Week was Reese Stockman, a Clear Creek Amana High School senior.

 Here are this week’s nominees: